liveview-native/liveview-client-swiftui/Sources/LiveViewNative/LiveViewNative.docc/Elements/Rectangle.md

 ## Attributes

-Also supports the common <doc:SupportedAttributes#Shape-Attributes>.
+Also supports the common <doc:SupportedModifiers#Shape-Attributes>.